Support Us

 Quote: "Taganrog (and Berdiansk too, where they tortured prisoners with electric shocks) is known as one of the most brutal places for Ukrainians in Russia.
 It's called hell on earth.
 In particular, Azov fighters from Azovstal are held there.
 Released prisoners recount horrific torture.
 There, everyone who the Russians want to label as criminals is forced to confess to crimes they did not commit.
 Later, they are transferred to Rostov for trial."

-Details: Katrychenko added, "Viktoriia was held in Taganrog from at least May to September 2024, in solitary confinement.
+Details: Katrychenko added: "Viktoriia was held in Taganrog from at least May to September 2024, in solitary confinement.
 Just before a planned exchange on 13 September 2024, she and at least one other woman from occupied Melitopol were taken out of Taganrog.
 It is unknown where they were taken to."

 Advertisement:

-Read Viktoriia Roshchyna’s articles on Ukrainska Pravda.
+Read Viktoriia Roshchyna’s articles for Ukrainska Pravda.

 Previously: